aster-hu/blog/_posts/2021-09-12-white-nights-review/2021-09-12-white-nights-review.md

 The most exciting part: colours!

 As you can see in previous pictures, the paints look very, uhh, rough.
-The surface is not even and there are some holes like bubbles.
+The surface does not have an even spread and there are some bubble holes.

 Contrary to the cheap look, the paints are surprisingly **easy to pick up** and **the colours are very intense and vibrant**.
 This is definitely a match to other artist grade brands.

 It fits the stereotypical Russian style — not delicate, but the quality is good.

-One thing to note is that the paints are a little sticky and I read that it can be even stickier in hot weather.
+One thing to note is that **the paints are a little sticky** and I read that they can be even stickier in hot weather.
 I live in 44°N so it's probably okay, but I guess it might be a trouble for people who live in warmer area.

 ### Colour chart with properties